Caribou3d/CaribouCartesian/README.md

 * Prusa i3 MK2-X by davtr https://www.thingiverse.com/thing:1692666
 * Haribo Project https://github.com/PrusaMK2Users/3030_Haribo_Edition

+BL-Touch Holder
+* Design by Michael Müller.
+Thanks for providing the STEP file.

 y-rodholder:
 * they have been inspired by the design of Piotr Karkovski https://www.thingiverse.com/thing:2830591